falco-gg/unreal-coding-conventions/README.md

 6.5. __DO__  flag methods as `const` if they do not modify the object.

 6.6. __CONSIDER__ writing functions with six parameters or less.
-For passing more arguments, try and use `structs` instead, and/or refactor your function.
+For passing more arguments, pass instead a `struct` containing all the parameters (which sensible defaulted values), and/or refactor your function.

 6.7. __CONSIDER__ using enum values instead of boolean function parameters.